 Custom Apps and Software: There are numerous educational apps designed specifically for STEM students that can run on an iPad.
 These include graphing tools, scientific calculators, and applications for coding and designing, which are integral to engineering studies.

-Enhanced Engagement: The interactive nature of tablets can lead to higher engagement levels.
+Enhanced Engagement: The interactive nature of electronic tablets can lead to higher engagement levels.
 For students with ADHD, who may struggle with attention and engagement, the tactile interaction with study material can promote sustained focus and interest.

-2. Logistics for Implementing iPad Use
+2. Logistics for Implementing Electronic Tablet Use

 Implementing iPads for students with disabilities, such as visual dyslexia, dyspraxia, and ADHD, in engineering programs during exams raises several technical and logistical issues that need to be addressed to ensure a smooth integration:

 Exam Integrity and Security: Ensuring that the use of iPads does not compromise exam integrity is crucial.
-Measures such as disabling internet access, restricting app usage during exams, and using secure testing platforms are necessary to prevent cheating.
+Measures such as disabling internet access, restricting app usage during exams, and using secure testing platforms and proctoring plug ins are necessary to prevent cheating.

 Compatibility with Exam Formats: Not all exam formats may be compatible with iPads.
 Technical adjustments might be required to ensure that digital versions of exams are accessible and functionally equivalent to their paper counterparts.
 This includes formatting issues with diagrams, equations, and other specialised content common in engineering courses.